ClanCats/Hydrahon/README.md

 	where `img`.`active` = ?
 ```

-The default join type is `left`, for every join type there is an own method.
+The default join type is `left`, for every join type there is its own method.

  * `leftJoin`
  * `rightJoin`